-A range of technologies are characterised for meeting each category of activity demand, including a range of different heating technologies using different fuels (fossil fuels, solar thermal, geothermal, electro-magnetic heating, electric resistance heating, heat pumps, hydrogen, bioenergy) and a range of motor options (differing efficiencies of the motor driven system, efficiencies of the motor itself, variable speed drive option).
-The shares of energy service demand met by each of these technologies are informed by their levelised cost (including the impact of any CO2 prices), constraints on fuel availability (e.g., bioenergy resources), technology readiness (e.g., electro-magnetic heating for large non-conductive media not commercially available today), limits on potential (e.g., industrial heat pump penetration in medium and high temperature heat bands) and any CO2 emissions constraints of the scenario.
+A range of technologies are characterised for meeting each category of activity demand, including a range of different heating technologies using different fuels (fossil fuels, solar thermal, geothermal, electric heating, heat pumps, hydrogen, bioenergy) and a range of motor options (differing efficiencies of the motor-driven system, efficiencies of the motor itself, variable speed drive option).
+The shares of energy service demand met by each of these technologies is modelled using a Weibull function.
+This function is informed by each technology's levelised cost (including fuel price evolution and the impact of any CO2 prices), constraints on fuel availability (e.g. bioenergy resources), technology readiness, limits on potential (e.g. industrial heat pump penetration in medium and high temperature heat bands) and any CO2 emissions constraints of the scenario.

 The shares of fuels (and associated emissions) used to meet the remaining energy service demand of multifuel processes or processes that are not covered by the bottom-up technology modelling across the non-energy-intensive sectors (and residual portions of the energy-intensive sectors not covered in the energy-intensive subsector models) is modelled by fuel using a Weibull function.
-This function is informed by previous year's fuel share, the fuel price change (including the impact of any CO2 prices) and the price change in the previous year.
+This function is informed by the evolution of fuel prices (including the impact of any CO2 prices).
 Any CO2 constraints specified by the scenario are also respected.